L4-V1/l4v1-analytics/README.md

 ### Impact Analysis
 #### Impact Table
-The impact_table function allows you to compare two datasets: a primary dataset and a comparison dataset.
-This function is ideal for analyzing changes over time or between different data segments.
-You specify the dimensions to group the data, a volume metric (such as sales units or website visitors), and an outcome metric (such as revenue or orders).
+The impact_table function allows you to perform comparative analysis between two datasets—your primary dataset and a comparison dataset.
+This function is versatile, suitable for various analyses including period-to-period comparisons, budget vs. actual evaluations, or any scenario where understanding the drivers of change in an outcome metric (like revenue, orders, or any quantifiable metric) is crucial.

+By specifying group dimensions, a volume metric (e.g., sales units or website visits), and an outcome metric (e.g., revenue, orders), you can dissect the contributing factors to performance variations.
+This tool is invaluable for identifying why certain metrics have increased or decreased compared to another period or benchmark.

-Here's how to compare sales data between two weeks, analyzing differences in product categories:
+Here's an example of how to use impact_table to compare week-to-week sales data, focusing on differences across product categories:

 ```python
 import polars as pl